-The other three panels of Fig. 4 combine time snapshots of the cloud field and the temporal development of the parcel trajectory.
+tory.
 The cloud field is shown at the time marked by the red dot on the trajectory.
 The surface shows the liquid water path, lwp, of the selected cloud field at that specific time.
 The red dot on the surface is the vertical projection of the location of the parcel at the time.
-Figure 4 b) shows the updraft area where the parcel first enters an area of high $q_c$ .
-The parcel (at that time) is located in the upper part of the cloud where it experiences cooling.
-In the following, the cloud grows and at time c) a significantly larger cloud with more $q_c$ is encountered.
-The parcel is now located at the outer edge of the cloud (especially visible in the lwp field, red dot). $q_c$ has dropped below 0.01 gkg-1, but does not decrease to zero in the following, meaning the parcel never leaves the cloud.
-The cloud grows further (Fig. 4 d)) and the parcel is located again in an area of high $q_c$ .
+Figure 4 b) shows the updraft area where the parcel first enters an area of high q_c .
+The parcel (at that time) is located in an upper part of the cloud where it experiences cooling.
+In the following, the cloud grows and at time c) a significantly larger cloud with more q_c is encountered.
+The parcel is now located at the outer edge of the cloud (especially visible at the lwp field, red dot). q_c has dropped below 0.01 gkg-1, but does not decrease to zero in the following, meaning the parcel never leaves the cloud.
+The cloud grows further in the following (Fig. 4 d)) and the parcel is located again in an area of high q_c .
 We will see later that this 'recirculation' of parcels occurs occasionally and can cause a broadening in the droplet size spectrum.
 It is likely that radiative effects become more important in this case, because parcels pass cloud edges where thermal cooling per droplet is strong.